komalsora/stack-api-search/README.md

 # built using Angular7
 A simple search application to query the Stack exchange API is developed using Angular 7 and Google's material design.
 <br>
-This is an image search application that queries Pixabay API for image data.
-Depending on the query entered by user, application will fetch the related images with the help of Pixabay API.
-When user clicks on an image, he will be redirected to pixbay website where we can download, like or share an image.

 <hr>

 <hr>